 Veda Vyasa (Krishna Dvaipayana) is popularly known as the author as well as a character in one of the greatest epics – “Mahabharata”.
 Veda Vyasa in the Sanskrit language literally means that “one who classified the Vedas”.
 Veda Vyasa is also known to be the transcriber of Vedas and Puranas.

 Here are some interesting facts about Veda Vyasa.

 1. Birth of Veda Vyasa

 Vyasa is also considered to be one of the seven Chiranjivi (long-lived, or immortals), who are still in existence according to Hindu belief.
 He was born by the end of Treta Yuga and observed the whole of Dwapar Yuga.

 2. Birthplace of Veda Vyasa

 3. Who was Veda Vyasa born to?

-Satyavati, as a young woman, met the wandering sage Parashar while ferrying the latter across a river.
+Satyavati, as a young woman, met the wandering sage Parashara while ferrying the latter across a river.
 The sage requested Satyavati to satisfy his sexual needs.
 She agreed only after he promised to bless her with the boon of ‘virginity intact’, lifelong youth, and a bodily fragrance as strong as that of a musk deer.

 4. Is Veda Vyasa the avatar of Lord Vishnu?

-According to the “Vishnu Purana”, “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu; 28 people with this title have appeared so far.
+According to the “Vishnu Purana”, “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu.
+28 people with the title of “Veda Vyasa” have appeared so far.
 He is believed to be one of the 24 avatars of Lord Vishnu.

 5. Did Veda Vyasa write his literacy alone?

 Technically, it was Lord Ganesha who wrote down all of Ved Vyasa’s literacy under Vyasa’s dictation.
 Ved Vyasa is credited with having scripted the Vedic knowledge into the written form with Ganesha as his scribe.
 He divided Vedic knowledge into 4 Vedas for easy comprehension.
 Such division was done once every few sages to make it easier for the people to grasp the spiritual knowledge.
 Ved Vyasa was divided the Vedas for the 28th time.